-You will need to be at the Start between 12:30 and 1:45 on race day to have your race number marked on your arm and collect your swim cap.
+You will need to be at the Start between 12:30pm and 1:45pm on race day to have your race number marked on your arm and collect your swim cap.
 Please do not put sunscreen on your arms until after you have been arm-marked.
-Please note that check-in closes at 1:45p sharp!
+Please note that check-in closes at 1:45pm sharp!
 If you miss check-in you will not be allowed to swim.
-Check in tables are arranged alphabetically by surname..
+Check in tables are arranged alphabetically by surname.

 Swimmers must wear the swim cap provided on race day.
 You must wear the cap for the entire swim.
 If you cross the finish line without a cap you will be disqualified.
 Extra caps will be available from the Marshals.
 If your cap comes off, put it back on.
 If you lose your cap, get another one from a Beach Marshal or Kayaker.
 (See Rules)

-After you have checked in you may want to turn in your personal belongings to the Stuff Shuttle or warm up in the water.
-Please stay in the immediate vicinity to be on hand for the required Swimmer Briefing.
+Please stay hydrated and in the immediate vicinity to be on hand for the required Swimmer Briefing.